YakRoboticsGarage/YARG/README.md

 Build your own Rover or contribute to an ongoing build.
 We need you.

 **Discord**: Join us on Discord: https://YakCollective.org/join.
-We meet every Monday night in the #yak-rover Discord channel.
+We meet every week for a video chat.

 ## Resources